PrairieLearn/PrairieLearn/doc/uuid.md

 ## Bulk addition of UUIDs

-To add a UUID to all the JSON files in a course you can run the included [`generate_uuids.py`](../tools/generate_uuids.py) Python script, like this:
+To add a UUID to all the JSON files in a course you can run the included [`generate_uuids.py`](../tools/generate_uuids.py) Python script.

+This script will add a UUID to the start of every JSON file that doesn't currently have one, so it's safe to run it multiple times.
+You will then need to commit and push these changes to GitHub.

+To use the script, run:

 ```
 cd <path_to_PrairieLearn>